jbrantly/ts-jsx-loader/README.md

 ts-jsx-loader defines a fake API on React called React.jsx().
 You should reference the included `react-jsx.d.ts` definition file for IDE support.
 This API accepts either a string or nothing.
-You can then create JSX as a string or within multiline comments.
+You can then create JSX as a template string or within multiline comments.

 ```
 ///<reference path="path/to/react-jsx.d.ts"/>